Bad-ptr/persp-mode.el/README.md

 ## Troubles:
 When you create new frame(with `emacsclient -c` for example) the selected window of created frame is switching to `*scratch*` buffer.
-This behaviour fixed in emacs version >= 24.4(also if you build emacs from trunk).
+This behaviour fixed in emacs version >= 24.4(and in current emacs trunk).
 Alternatively you can save `server.el` from `/usr/share/emacs/${your_emacs_version_number}/lisp/` (or from source tree, or from somewhere else) to directory in your `load-path` and edit it like that(this works for emacs 24.3 at least):
 replace